 To do this, select the particle system in the Scene Panel - it's listed as emitter0.
 Drag it to the bottom of the list of objects, and let go.

 In the Viewport, you can see the object is no longer within the lines that represent what the camera can see.
-You can't see it in the Simulator, either, because of where currently it's positioned:
+You can't see it in the Simulator, either, because of where it's currently positioned:

 Editing the Size and Position of the particle system will change this.